DominickSantaMaria/MyHostFrontEndApplication/README.md

 # Next Steps:
 <<<<<<< HEAD
 1. Work out client-server requests for smooth transition of connecting backend to frontend: **In progress**
-2. Create web notification that a different table is available: **In progress**
+2. Create web notification that a different table is available: **Canceled --> Automatically change table is opt in**
-3. Create admin view for managing tables: **In progress**
+3. Create admin view for managing tables: **On hold**
-4. create admin view for moving tables in or out of the restaurant: **In progress**
+4. create admin view for moving tables in or out of the restaurant: **On hold**

 # Later Steps:
 [ ] 1.
 Add javascript for login and registration in the login.html and signup.html pages.